haucke/CreateHtmlEmailSignature/ReadMe.md

 Report problems on the [issue tracking page](https://github.com/seesolve/CreateHtmlEmailSignature/issues).
 Following are some current issues to be aware of.

 #### iCloud
 After the signature is imported into Mail.app, [the signature disappears](https://github.com/seesolve/CreateHtmlEmailSignature/issues/1).
-This appers to be caused by iCloud's documents and data syncing preferences and is being worked on.
+This appears to be caused by iCloud's documents and data syncing preferences and is being worked on.

 #### Mavericks and Yosemite (OS X 10.9 and 10.10)
 The script was created using Lion (10.7) and tested on Mountain Lion (10.8).
 I don't have a Mavericks or Yosemite computer to test or update the script for those versions.
 Please [report issues](https://github.com/seesolve/CreateHtmlEmailSignature/issues/2), and I'll help troubleshoot.